Nutrient Deficiencies That Cause Chronic Fatigue — And Why Food Alone Isn’t Always Enough

 Chronic Stress Increases Demand While Reducing Absorption

-Chronic stress significantly alters how the body uses and retains nutrients.
-Elevated cortisol increases the demand for magnesium, B vitamins, vitamin C, and electrolytes while simultaneously impairing digestion, stomach acid production, and gut motility.
+Elevated cortisol increases the demand for magnesium, B vitamins, vitamin C, and electrolytes while simultaneously reducing digestive efficiency.
+Stress suppresses stomach acid production, slows gut motility, alters microbiome balance, and impairs nutrient assimilation.

-Understanding how modern diets and chronic stress interact helps explain why fatigue is so common—and why simply “eating better” or resting more does not always restore energy without addressing underlying regulatory strain.
+Understanding how modern diets, soil depletion, and chronic stress interact clarifies why nutrient-related fatigue is increasingly common — and why simply “eating better” or resting more does not reliably restore energy without addressing absorption, regulation, and metabolic strain.

 Resolving chronic fatigue requires more than pushing through exhaustion or adding another supplement.
 Because fatigue reflects disruption across multiple systems, improvement depends on identifying why energy production is impaired and addressing those drivers in the correct order.